Search Results Help

 You say how many searches were done on FreeBMD but I find that two thirds of my searches fail.

 You can look at the details of the number of searches that were done here.
-You will see that very few actually fail on the server.
+You will see that very few actually fail on the server (failed searches are indicated by the part of each bar that is not red).

 The design of FreeBMD is such that we always return a result from a search - if the server is too busy we say so, if the search took too long we say so ... we don't just say nothing.
 If you are getting no response from your searches it is probably a communications problem between you and us, and most likely a problem within your ISP.
 We have been told of people living next door to each, but using different ISPs, who get very different responses times.